Managed Services Glossary

 Remote monitoring and management (RMM)

 The platform an IT provider uses to maintain visibility into every computer and server in your environment.
 RMM enables automated patching, health monitoring, alerting on failures, remote troubleshooting, and scripted maintenance.
 Without RMM, an IT team operates reactively and largely blind between support tickets.
 With RMM, most problems get addressed before users notice them.
+RMM is the foundation of our Managed IT Support service.

 -